EGI-Federation/documentation/content/en/users/getting-started/architecture/_index.md

 cloud providers at three different layers:

 - Directly using the IaaS APIs or [CLIs](../cli) to manage individual resources.
-  This option is recommended for preexisting use cases with requirements on specific APIs.
+  This option is recommended for pre-existing use cases with requirements on specific APIs.
 - Using **Provisioning systems** allow users to define infrastructure as code, then manage and combine resources from different providers, thus enabling